-The Deadwood Stage was featured for many years by Buffalo Bill in his Wild West shows all over America and Europe, and it is still notorious throughout the globe today.
+Deadwood Alive continues the legacy and romanticism of the Deadwood Stagecoach still notorious throughout the globe today.
 The stagecoach was the primary mode of travel in areas that had little or no rail transportation.
-This is essentially true for Deadwood - the stagecoach was used extensively to carry mail, gold and people from 1876 until the arrival of the railroad to Deadwood in December 1890.
+This is essentially true for Deadwood - the stagecoach was used extensively to carry mail, gold and people from 1876 until the arrival of the railroad in December 1890.